Celebrity news, beauty, fashion advice, and fascinating features, delivered straight to your inbox!

 - The Best Preventative Face Cream for Eczema: Avene Cicalfate+ Restorative Protective Cream

 As someone who’s had eczema their entire life, I can confidently say that you won’t be disappointed by Eucerin.
-I make a point to slather my body in their cream every damn day as a preventative measure, but I always have this on standby for facial flares.
+I make a point to slather my body in their cream daily as a preventative measure, but I always have this on standby for facial flares.
 Thanks to a formula packed with uber-calming colloidal oatmeal and a trio of hydrating ceramides, it works wonders on itchy, scaly patches.
-There’s no steroids in it either, so feel free to reapply whenever your heart desires.
+There are no steroids in it, so feel free to reapply whenever your heart desires.

 Pros: Instantly soothing; Affordable; Editor favorite